-Under the 2016 Plan, equity awards may be granted to our employees, non-employee directors, and consultants.
+Under the current Selecta Biosciences, Inc. 2016 Incentive Award Plan (as in effect as of the date hereof, the "2016 Plan"), equity awards may be granted to our employees, non-employee directors, and consultants.
 The exercise price of any option to purchase shares of our Common Stock may not be less than the fair market value of our Common Stock on the date of grant.
 Stock option awards expire no longer than ten years after the date of grant.
 Equity awards granted under our 2018 Plan may only be granted to employees as a means of inducing them to commence employment with the Company as an initial equity grant, and equity awards under the 2018 Plan are granted with the same limitations on pricing and expiration as are included in the 2016 Plan.
 We may grant up to \$100,000 per year in incentive stock options to employees, subject to the limitations of Section 422 of the Code and the regulations issued thereunder.